Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 ### ✅ Positive Response Prediction

-Example of a customer predicted to respond positively to the marketing campaign.
+Example of a customer predicted to respond positively to the marketing campaign, along with the corresponding response probabilities.

 ![Positive Response Prediction](screenshots/02_prediction_yes.png)